Skip to main content

 import ./emacs.nix { noGui = true; } # any standard override

-produces the exact store path of pkgs.emacs-git(.override { ... }), so the nix-community.cachix.org (and project jylhis) binary caches hit and nothing recompiles from source.
-Only the unstable / igc / macport variants and the Darwin patch flags are expected to diverge — those paths run through overrideAttrs and intentionally bust the cache.
+produces the exact store path of pkgs.emacs(.override { ... }) — and variant = "git"/"unstable"/"igc" the store paths of the matching emacs-overlay attrs — so the Hydra, nix-community.cachix.org, and project jylhis binary caches hit and nothing recompiles from source.
+Only custom rev pins and the Darwin patch flags are expected to diverge — those paths run through overrideAttrs and intentionally bust the cache.
+Verify after any change to defaults:

 nix-instantiate --eval --strict -E '